Contact Us 020 7252 1628

 Dental Implant Process Step By Step

 Before embarking on the dental implant journey, it’s essential to understand all of the steps involved.
-With better understanding of each step in the treatment plan, you’ll be better prepared for the recovery and will be able to take proactive steps towards a swift recovery.
+With a better understanding of each phase of the treatment plan, you’ll be better prepared for recovery and able to take proactive steps toward a smooth healing experience.

-The treatment process is often very complex and may change depending on how your body responds to each stage.
-With this in mind, it’s important to remain flexible and adaptive throughout the treatment journey.
+The treatment process can be complex and may change based on how your body responds at each stage.
+Because of this, it’s important to remain flexible throughout your journey.

 Step one: initial assessment

-The first stage in the dental implant process is to attend an assessment with your dentist.
-This initial consultation is your chance to ask questions about the treatment.
-It’s also an opportunity for your dentist to learn more about your history (if they aren’t your usual dentist) and to examine your mouth and jaw.
+The first stage in the dental implant process is attending an assessment with your dentist.
+This consultation allows you to ask questions, while your dentist reviews your medical and dental history and examines your mouth and jaw.

 Step two: placing the implant

-If you are a good candidate for treatment and decide to go ahead, the first step will be placing the implant.
-Your dentist will create a small pocket in the jaw bone using a drill and then fit the implant.
-The gum is sutured closed above the implant and left to heal.
-This stage in the treatment plan is often compared to a tooth extraction.
-Your dentist will provide you with more detailed aftercare instructions, but you will need to be careful with the implant site and avoid drinking through a straw as the implant heals.
+If you are a good candidate and decide to proceed, the first clinical step is placing the implant.
+Your dentist will create a small opening in the jawbone using a drill before inserting the implant.
+The gum is then sutured closed and left to heal.
+This stage is often compared to a tooth extraction in terms of discomfort and recovery.
+You’ll receive aftercare instructions, including avoiding drinking through a straw as the implant site heals.

 Step two: placing the abutment

-At this stage in the treatment journey, your dentist will make a small cut in the gum to expose the top of the implant and then attach the abutment.
-The gum can then be contoured around the abutment to create a more natural finish.
+The abutment is attached only after the implant has fused with the jawbone during a process called osseointegration.
+Once healed, your dentist will make a small cut in the gum to expose the implant and attach the abutment.
+The gum is shaped around the abutment to create a natural appearance.

 Step three: placing the crown